varyamereon/aviatorlogbooksite/privacy.md

     consent to those changes.
 However, we will not, without your consent, use your Personal Information in a manner materially different than what was stated at the time your Personal Information was collected.</p>"
+- template: detail-content
+  block: text-1
+  headline: Acceptance of this policy
+  content: "<p>You acknowledge that you have read this Policy and agree to all its
+    terms and conditions.
+By accessing and using the Services and submitting your information you agree to be bound by this Policy.
+If you do not agree to abide by the terms of this Policy, you are not authorized to access or use the Services.</p>"
 - template: 4-column-footer
   block: footer-2
   image: "/uploads/2021/04/01/websitelogoicon.svg"